mtkublin/Home-Depot-web-scraper/README.md

 ## Usage
 #### Basic usage
-To use install requirements and run: `scrapy crawl products` in the project's directory.
+To use run:

+`scrapy crawl products`

+in the project's directory.
 Result files will be accessible in **results** folder.

 #### Adding brands/departments
 To add departments or brands you need to modify `BRANDS` variable in `settings.py`.